arsemi337/shop-system/README.md

 ```

 After running, the application is available at *localhost:8080* and exposes its services through REST API endpoints.
+The REST API can be also accessed through the Swagger UI tool, available at *localhost:8080/*
 They are divided into three groups of resources: Customer, Product, Purchase.
 These endpoints are:

 ### Customer